Kurento/kurento/source/glossary.rst

        The **SDP Offer/Answer** model is a negotiation between two peers of a unicast stream, by which the sender and the receiver share the set of media streams and codecs they wish to use, along with the IP addresses and ports they would like to use to receive the media.

        This is an example SDP Offer/Answer negotiation.
-First, there must be a peer that wishes to initiate the negotiation; we´ll call it the *offerer*.
-It composes the following SDP Offer and sends it to the other peer -which we´ll call the *answerer*-:
+First, there must be a peer that wishes to initiate the negotiation; we'll call it the *offerer*.
+It composes the following SDP Offer and sends it to the other peer -which we'll call the *answerer*-:

        .. code-block:: text